 4. OS Virtualization

-If users are required to use the Windows OS platform for certain situations, they can easily do that by installing the operating system on the Mac devices.
-Virtualizing Windows on Mac not only takes care of the software requirements, it comes with plenty of benefits such as picture-in-picture computing where users can open Windows as if it were another desktop application and comfortably work on both the operating systems simultaneously by adjusting the screen to accommodate both the platforms.
+If users are required to use the Microsoft Windows OS platform for certain situations, they can easily do that by installing the operating system on Mac computers.
+Virtualizing Windows on Macs not only takes care of the software requirements, it comes with plenty of benefits such as picture-in-picture computing where users can open Windows as if it were another desktop application and comfortably work on both the operating systems simultaneously by adjusting the screen to accommodate both the platforms.

 5. Comes Pre-loaded with Useful Apps